Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 How Does a Root Canal Treatment Preserve the Tooth?

-If pulp inflammation is allowed to progress, bacteria penetrate the pulp, causing irreversible damage.
+If pulp inflammation is allowed to progress, bacteria can penetrate the pulp, causing irreversible damage.
 This is the stage when a root canal treatment is indicated to remove decayed pulp, then disinfect and seal the empty canal.
-This stops inflammation and allows the soft tissues near the tooth to heal.
+This stops inflammation and allows the soft tissues around the tooth to heal.
 Without a root canal treatment, the infection can spread further, potentially requiring tooth extraction.

 Filling vs Root Canal vs Extraction